KPI’s and Data Dashboard Design

 How to develop a KPI-focused data dashboard

-In order to create an effective data dashboard with the ability to grow with your business, you need to strike the right balance between information access and intuitive design.
+To create an effective data dashboard with the ability to grow with your business, you need to strike the right balance between information access and intuitive design.
 Despite the dry nature of big data itself, a functional dashboard design creation service is very much an act of creative design.

 Define your KPIs